This is a beginners' guide that provides advanced guidelines to the sport of offroading in desert using 4x4 SUVs.

 Driving on the longitudinal dune’s sides is possible when it’s not a very steep and soft slipface.
 Driving should be taken with care and on the sign of too much inclination, 4x4er should steer the car down the slope with no sudden jerks.
 It’s usually the case that by steering towards the bottom that the 4x4 regains balance and 4x4er can stop descending and starts climbing gradually up to where the other 4x4s are on the dunes side.

-The Leader takes risk of opening way if 4x4 finds the Leader stuck they need to immediately find a Safe Parking spot.
+The Leader takes risk of opening way if following 4x4ers in caravan find the Leader bogged-down then they need to immediately find a Safe Parking spot.
 If the bottom of the dune is desert-pavement (gravelly) or rocky, it may be safer to descend off the slope.

 Some top-loading cars with elevated CG may not be able to drive onsome degrees of inclination and Leader should take notice of 4x4ers whodescended off the slope.

 Using your 4x4 brakes while driving on sand at speed is advised not to be a strong one: a too strong one may lead to total loss of traction.